Social Studies Major — B.A. with Teaching Option

 Additional Education Requirements

-- All teaching-option students must successfully complete a year of college-level study in a language other than English or demonstrate equivalent proficiency.
+- All teaching-option students must successfully complete a year of college-level study in a language other than English or demonstrate equivalent proficiency, as described above.

 - All teaching-option students must successfully complete a writing course numbered WRTG 10600 or above.